gundullllla/StablePotentiometer/README.md

+#DISCLAIMER: I don't know how to code - this was made by AI so I don't know if it will work correctly.

 # StablePotentiometer Library

 Advanced filtering for stable potentiometer readings on ESP32.
-Result of leetcoding - I don't know if this will work correctly.

 ## Features
 - 7 filtering algorithms